 With the materials sent by the original authors, we were able to reproduce most of the materials in the study.
 Stimuli for this replication consisted of 12 vignettes from Study 1 and 8 vignettes from Study 2.
 The opening description for each vignette was: “Imagine someone who is different from you in almost every way- this person has a different occupation and prefers different things than you.”

-Each vignette followed the structure that the person used to engage in behavior/belief X and is now involved in behavior/belief Y. In study 1, changes were framed as good, bad, and neutral.
+Each vignette followed the structure that the person used to engage in behavior/belief X and is now involved in behavior/belief Y. In Study 1, changes were framed as good, bad, and neutral.
 A morally good change means a behavior/belief changed from bad to good; a morally bad change means a behavior/belief changed from good to bad.
 The direction of change was counterbalanced between conditions.
 Four were changes the authors categorized as morally good, four as morally bad, and four as neutral, and the two exact combinations are provided in Table 5.
 In Study 2, changes were framed as more favorable to either conservative or liberal views.
 We followed the original study in classifying the vignettes into binary political ideology: four change vignettes were in support of conservative views (homosexuality to heterosexuality, unpatriotic to patriotic, atheist to religious, promiscuous to monogamous) and four change vignettes were in support of liberal views (deny global warming to supporting the environment, sexist to egalitarian, greedy to generous, and vandalizing abortion clinics to not vandalizing abortion clinics).

 Study 1